Hip-hop culture: Marginalization of women

 The hip hop music genre and its subculture has been criticized for its gender bias and its negative impacts on women in African-American culture.
 Gangsta rap artists such as Eazy-E, Snoop Dogg, 2Pac and Dr. Dre have, primarily in the 1990s, rapped lyrics that portray women as sex toys and inferior to or otherwise dependent upon men.
 Between 1987 and 1993, over 400 hip hop songs had lyrics that described violence towards women, including rape, sexual violence, assault, and murder.
-These anti-women lyrics have led some male listeners to make physical threats toward women and they have created negative stereotypes of young urban African-American women.
+These anti-women lyrics have created negative stereotypes of young urban African-American women.

 Hip hop music frequently promotes heterosexism and hegemonic masculinity, as it depicts women as individuals who must rely on men.
 The portrayal of women in hip hop lyrics and videos tends to be violent, degrading, and highly sexualized.
 There is a high frequency of songs with lyrics that are demeaning towards women, and depict sexual violence or sexual assault towards women.
 Videos often portray idealized female bodies and depict women as being the object of male pleasure.

 The misrepresentation of women, primarily women of color, as objects rather than other human beings and the presence of male dominance in hip hop extends back to the birth of the genre.
 However, many female hip hop artists have also emerged in shedding light on both their personal issues and the misrepresentations of women in hip hop music and culture.
 These artists include but are not limited to Queen Latifah, the TLC, and MC Lyte.
 Despite the success of them and others, female rappers remain proportionally few in the mainstream industry.

 Very few female artists have been recognized in hip hop, and the most popular, successful and influential artists, record producers, and music executives are males.
 Women who are in rap groups, such as Lauryn Hill of the Fugees, tend to have less advantages and opportunities than male artists.
 Moreover, female artists have received significantly less recognition in hip hop.
 Only one female artist has won Best Rap Album of the Year at the Grammy Awards since the category was added in 1995.
 In addition, African American female hip hop artists have been recognized even less in the industry.
 Salt-N-Pepa felt when they were establishing themselves as a successful group, they had to prove doubters wrong, stating that "being women in hip hop at a time when it wasn't that many women, we felt like we had more to prove."